Diamondbacks vs. Rangers Player Props Betting Odds

 Semien Stats

-- Semien has put up 30 hits with six doubles, five home runs and 14 walks.
-He has driven in 23 runs with four stolen bases.
+- Semien has 32 hits with seven doubles, five home runs, 15 walks and 24 RBI.
+He's also stolen four bases.

 Semien Recent Games